Little Crusader: Cast and characters

-Plot
+Synopsis

 Bořek's little son Jeník hears a tale from a priest about the Children's Crusade, which influences him to run away from home.
 His father, who is a knight, goes on a desperate journey to find him.

 Production

 The film is a loose adaptation of the poem "Svojanovský křižáček".
 Kadrnka came across the poem while working on a different project and decided to create an adaptation of it.
 Preparations started in 2011 and shooting began in December 2015.
 The film was shot mostly in Italy, concluding in early 2016.

 Reception

 The film received mixed reactions from critics and audiences, many of whom debated whether it really deserved the Crystal Globe.